 - a) Disciplines with Classifications.
 The CMP Competitor Classification System is available for the Smallbore Rifle discipline. - b) Events Recorded.
-CMP Smallbore Rifle Classifications are provided for two Smallbore Rifle events, Prone and 3-Position.
+CMP Smallbore Rifle Classifications are provided for two Smallbore Rifle events, 3-Position and Prone.
 All scores fired by competitors in individual Smallbore Rifle prone events in CMP-sanctioned competitions will be recorded to establish a prone classification.
 All scores fired by competitors in individual Smallbore Rifle 3-position events at 50 yards, 50m and 50 feet will be recorded for 3-position classifications.
 3-Position scores will be recorded for complete 60 or 120 shot events that have equal numbers of shots for each of the three positions; partial scores will not be recorded.
-Scores fired in team matches will not be recorded. - c) Classification Calculations.
-CMP Classifications are based on the competitor's current 10-shot average for a minimum of 120 shots that are recorded after 1 July 2018.
-After a competitor has a minimum of 120 recorded shots his/her 10-shot average will be computed by considering the most recent recorded 40, 60 or 120-shot event scores.
-When the most recent recorded scores total 320 or more shots, the oldest recorded scores will no longer be considered, provided that scores for at least 320 recorded shots are considered.
-Classifications will be automatically updated as soon as additional match scores are recorded.
-Any classification changes will be displayed in the CMP Competitor Classification database and become effective immediately.
+Scores fired in team matches will not be recorded.

+- Classification Calculations.
+CMP Classifications are based on the c) competitor's current 10-shot average for a minimum of 120 shots that are recorded after 1 July 2018.
+After a competitor has a minimum of 120 recorded shots their 10-shot average will be computed by considering the most recent recorded 40.
+60 or 120-shot event scores.
+After a competitor has a minimum of 120 recorded shots, their 10-shot average will be computed by considering the most recently reported scores for a maximum of 320 shots.
+When a competitor's recorded scores total more than 320 shots, the oldest recorded scores will no longer be considered, if scores for at least 240 recorded shots are considered.
 Classifications may go up or down until 320 shots are recorded, after at least 320 shots are recorded.
-Classifications will not go down regardless of the competitor's current average unless a competitor requests that CMP Competitions approve a downward classification for him/her based on the competitor having a lower average established in three or more competitions. - d) Current Classifications.
+Classifications will not go down regardless of the competitor's current average unless a competitor requests that CMP Competitions approve a downward classification for them based on the competitor having a lower average established in three or more competitions. - d) Current Classifications.
 A competitor's official current classification is the classification displayed in the CMP Competitor Classification database.
-Competitor Classifications are available for online look-ups by the competitor or match sponsors.
+Competitor Classifications are available for online lookups by the competitor or match sponsors.
 CMP Smallbore Rifle Classification scores are shown in the chart.

-Classification Master Expert Sharpshooter Marksman Smallbore Rifle 3-Positions ≥92.00 <92.00- ≥87.00 <87.00 to ≥80.00 <80.00 Smallbore Rifle Prone ≥99.50 <99.50 to ≥98.
-50 <98.50 to ≥96.50 <96.50
+TABLE 1 SMALLBORE RIFLE CLASSIFICATION SCORES Classification Master Expert Sharpshooter Marksman Smallbore Rifle 3-Positions ≥92.00 <92.00- ≥87.00 <87.00 to ≥80.00 <80.00 Smallbore Rifle Prone ≥99.50 <99.50 to ≥98.50 <98.50 to ≥96.50 <96.50 Smallbore Rifle F-Class ≤97.50 <97.50 to ≤95.00 <95.00 to ≤92.50 <92.50